-This course will appear on your student blackboard account (www.uh.edu/blackboard, click on the "blackboard vista" button).
+This course (both the lecture and discussion lab) will appear on your student blackboard account (www.uh.edu/blackboard, click on the "blackboard vista" button).
 You will be required to login to your blackboard account- so do it early in the semester and check your account often.
 Blackboard allows you to view course-related materials and grades, to contact your teaching assistants or myself, and to submit required assignments.
-With a class of this size, blackboard is the best way for the professor to communicate announcements and other materials not mentioned in class.
+With a class of this size, blackboard is the best way for the professor and teaching assistants to communicate announcements and other materials not mentioned in class.
 As a result, you need to check your blackboard email at least once a day.
-I do not make it a habit of emailing students, but if I (or a teaching assistant) email you, your prompt response is greatly appreciated.
+I do not make it a habit of emailing students, but if I (or your teaching assistant) email you, your prompt response is greatly appreciated.